 This is your pupillary distance.
 Pupillary distance measures the distance between the pupils of your eyes.
 Your PD measurement helps the eyeglasses manufacturer to align your prescription properly to your eyes.

 EyeGlass Numbers are the results that you get from the EyeQue VisionCheck.
 EyeGlass Numbers are not an eye prescription.
 Once you complete a series of tests with your device, you will get a set of EyeGlass Numbers.
 It uses the same type of numbers and format as an eye prescription issued by an eye care professional so that you can easily compare the EyeGlass Numbers with your current prescription.

 An example of an EyeGlass Numbers record looks like this:

 You can do a lot!
-You can track your vision over time, share your results with a loved one or your eye doctor, and even order eyeglasses online.
-If you have any questions about your EyeGlass Numbers, feel free to contact us at email@example.com so that we can help!
+You can track your vision over time, share your results with a loved one or your eye doctor, and even get a prescription online from a telehealth professional.
+If you have any questions about your EyeGlass Numbers, feel free to contact us at firstname.lastname@example.org so that we can help!

 There isn’t one set of magic numbers.
 Optometrists generally consider agreement up to 0.5 diopters as acceptable.
 That means if you visited two different optometrists on the same day and they both issued you a prescription, the Spherical and Cylindrical numbers could vary by up to 0.5 diopters and still be considered accurate vision correction for you to see clearly.